v-viksur/architecture-center/docs/microservices/ci-cd.md

 The release pipeline must be automated and highly reliable, so that the risks of deploying updates are minimized.
 If you are releasing to production daily or multiple times a day, regressions or service disruptions must be very rare.
 At the same time, if a bad update does get deployed, you must have a reliable way to quickly roll back to a previous version of a service.

-When we talk about CI/CD,
+When we talk about CI/CD, we are really talking about several related processes: Continuous integration, continuous delivery, and continuous deployment.

-- Continuous integration.
-Code changes are frequently merged into the main branch, using automated build and test processes to ensure that  code in the main branch is always production-quality.
+- Continuous integration means that code changes are frequently merged into the main branch, using automated build and test processes to ensure that  code in the main branch is always production-quality.
-- Continuous delivery.
-Code changes that pass the CI process are automatically published to a production-like environment.
+- Continuous delivery means that code changes that pass the CI process are automatically published to a production-like environment.
 Deployment into the live production environment may require manual approval, but is otherwise automated.
 The goal is that your code should always be *ready* to deploy into production.
-- Continuous deployment.
-Code changes that pass the CI/CD process are automatically deployed into production.
+- Continuous deployment means that code changes that pass the CI/CD process are automatically deployed into production.

 In the context of Kubernetes and microservices, CI applies to building the container images.
 Deployment is then a matter of pushing those images to a container registry, and then updating the Kubernetes deployment to pick up the latest images.